rainlab/pages-plugin/README.md

 ## Managing menus

 You can manage menus on the Menus tab of the Static Pages plugin.
-A website can contain multiple menus, for example the main menu, footer menu, sidebar menu, etc. A theme developer can place menus to a page layout with the `staticMenu` component.
+A website can contain multiple menus, for example the main menu, footer menu, sidebar menu, etc. A theme developer can include menus on a page layout with the `staticMenu` component.

-Menus have two required parameters - the menu **Name** and menu **Code**.
+Menus have two required properties - the menu **Name** and menu **Code**.
 The menu name is displayed in the menu list in the back-end.
 The menu code is required for referring menus in the layout code, it's the API parameter.

 ![image](https://raw.githubusercontent.com/rainlab/pages-plugin/master/docs/images/menu-management.png) {.img-responsive .frame}